wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 But sometimes using just Rails might not be the best solution for you.<br />
 Maybe a Multi Page Application is not reactive enough for your purpose, you'd like to leverage a different rendering pattern for your frontend application, whether that would be SPA, SSR or something else.<br />
 Maybe you are in a team with developers of different skillsets and you'd like to separate the frontend and the backend of your application so that everyone can focus on what they do best with the tool they're proficient with the most ?<br />
-Both of these cases are realisable by using Rails as an API only instead of a full stack application.
+Both of these cases are realisable by using Rails as an API only instead of a fullstack application.

-This article is the first out of a serie of 3 in which I'll accompany you in the creation of a simple SPA client backed by a Rails REST API with Devise authentication in the form of a TO-DO list app.
+This article is the first out of a series of 3 in which I'll accompany you in the creation of a simple SPA client backed by a Rails REST API with Devise authentication in the form of a TO-DO list app.
 This first step will consist in creating this Rails API and test its endpoints with Postman.
-It doesn't matter what solution you choose for your frontend at the moment, we'll only be using Ruby for now.
+It doesn't matter what solution you choose for your frontend at the moment as we'll only focus on the backend for now.

 ## Creating the project